Over-the-counter remedies for headaches: Which one works best?

 INDIANAPOLIS (CONSUMER REPORTS) — Your head hurts.
 Maybe you were staring at your computer or phone too long.
 Or you skipped breakfast, didn’t sleep well, or got stressed fighting traffic.
 But now that it’s here, what can you do to get rid of it?
 CR explains what to take to treat the dreaded head pain.

-Research shows the prevalence for tension-type headaches is about 27-percent of the general population, while the prevalence for migraines is about 15.
+Research shows the prevalence for tension-type headaches is about 27% of the general population, while the prevalence for migraines is about 15%.

 Doctors say that in addition to doing everything you can to prevent a headache, you’ll also need a rescue plan for when one starts.